evvis/wmf-iframe-angular12-demo/README.md

 Module Federation.
 Some of these projects also have Angular Material and ag-grid to show benefits of WMF in comparison with iframe approach.

+The purpose of this example is to demonstrate how Module Federation can be used for projects with a host application, where child applications are deployed inside an iframe.
+In this approach, library loading occurs after the host initializes, allowing all applications opened in the iframe to retrieve the required libraries from the browser cache.

 ## How to run the demo

 You need to install dependencies and launch all the projects in this repository: